 Liberty Tree Tavern

 I love Liberty Tree Tavern!
 Truth be told, it is a family-style restaurant versus a true buffet meal, but it is truly one of my favorite places for dining in the parks.
 When my reservations window opens up for Disney dining, I always snag a spot at Liberty Tree Tavern because I know it is an excellent choice for a great meal in Disney World restaurants.
+Add this one to your life of the best buffet restaurants in Walt Disney World!

 Located in Liberty Square in Magic Kingdom, Liberty Tree Tavern is in the style of an old New England Colonial-style inn.
 You can enjoy a traditional Thanksgiving dinner for lunch or dinner.
 Options include roasted turkey, pot roast, and oven-roasted pork, along with an amazing salad called Declaration Salad, mashed potatoes, stuffing, mac and cheese, and assorted vegetables.
 The Ooey Gooey Toffee Cake is also delicious, as long as you saved room for it!
 Prices range from $21 per child and $39 per adult.
 You can also order alcoholic beverages at an additional cost at Liberty Tree Tavern.